The Recovery Village Ridgefield Welcome Guide:

 To ensure the safety and sobriety of both new and current patients, each resident must consent to a search of both their person and belongings upon arrival at The Recovery Village Ridgefield.
 During this search, staff members will collect any items not permitted during treatment and store them in a safe and secure place until your stay is over.
 Additional random searches may be conducted throughout your time at The Recovery Village Ridgefield.

 Cell Phone Use

 Because healing is your first priority, keeping distractions to a minimum is key for recovery.
 For the safety and privacy of all patients, cell phones will be securely stored upon arrival and signed in and out by your therapist during specific sessions.
 After an initial 72-hour blackout period, you may use the phone twice per week, in 20-minute increments, and on one additional weekend day, if earned, with no calling card required.
-For intensive outpatient program patients, cell phones are allowed during designated times.
+For partial hospitalization and intensive outpatient program patients, cell phones are allowed during designated times.

 Located 45 minutes from Portland, Oregon in the Pacific Northwest, The Recovery Village Ridgefield is a premier treatment facility that features resort-style amenities.
 Our peaceful campus offers an intimate, luxurious setting in southern Washington to create the right environment for recovery.
 We invite you to learn more about our facility, amenities and treatment programs by visiting our website.

 Each day, we provide three well-balanced meals, prepared by a private chef.
 We also have a dietitian on-site to work with clients.
 Typically, you will have a few different meals to choose from for breakfast, lunch and dinner, with vegetarian and vegan options available.
 Three snacks a day are also provided.
 No outside snacks or meals are permitted in the facility.
 If you have any food allergies, please let us know prior to your arrival so we can appropriately accommodate you.